 To know Max Mobarry is to love Max Mobarry.
 If you’re a member of fan groups for Haken, Devin Townsend, or Cardiacs, you’ve likely seen Max’s amazing covers of songs by the aforementioned artists.
-His distinct, powerful, and diverse voice can handle the most acrobatic lines, and his guitar playing is equally expressive.
+Their distinct, powerful, and diverse voice can handle the most acrobatic lines, and their guitar playing is equally expressive.
 Max is the singer/guitarist of the band Others By No One, which has been making waves in the progressive metal scene following the release of the delightfully quirky Book I: Dr. Breacher.
-We caught up with Max to ask him about his musical background, his music with Others By No One, and what to expect from this insane band!
+We caught up with Max to ask them about their musical background, their music with Others By No One, and what to expect from this insane band!

 How did you first get into music?
 What were some of the bands and artists that influenced you early on?

 As far back as I can actually remember, I have been watching films and consuming art through media.
 Perhaps my earliest memory was with my family, sitting me down to screen a brand-new VHS copy of the first “Star Wars” movie – That presentation, from the infamous John Williams score to the gorgeous, instantly-memorable visuals (and a truly classic science-fiction/fantasy story) left an impact on me that I will be feeling and chasing for the rest of my life.